jsmarier-courses/exploratory-data-analysis-and-pitch-mpad2003-f25-group-2/EN-template-for-analysis.md

 ## 3. Understanding Data
 ### 3.1.
 VIMO Analysis

-Use three hashtag symbols (`###`) to create a level 3 heading like this one.
-Please fo0llow this template when it comes to level 1 and level 2 headings.
-However, you can use level 3 headings as you see fit.

 ###### Reliability
 This data is from Government Canada’s 2021 Long Form Census.
 Government Canada is a trusted source, however it is important to note that the data might not fully reflect true numbers.

 The Long Form Census was sent out to 25% of the population across Ottawa, meaning 75% of citizens did not fill it out.
 It does not mean the data collected is “wrong”, however the actual numbers may differ since it was a sample pool.

 Overall, this is not a huge issue.
-Statistics Canada states “The long-form sample is evenly distributed geographically to ensure a high degree of reliability of the estimates for all areas of the country,” (statcan, 2021 https://www12.statcan.gc.ca/census-recensement/2021/ref/98-306/2021001/intro-eng.cfm
+Statistics Canada states “The long-form sample is evenly distributed geographically to ensure a high degree of reliability of the estimates for all areas of the country,” (2023).
-).

 They have also taken the care to make sure that while Wards are different sizes, the amount of people responding in ratio does not change.
-On the site they continue and state they aim “to grant the same degree of importance to all geographic units of a given size,” (statcan, 2021 https://www12.statcan.gc.ca/census-recensement/2021/ref/98-306/2021001/intro-eng.cfm
+On the site they continue and state they aim “to grant the same degree of importance to all geographic units of a given size,” (2023).
-).

 ###### Issues
 Unfortunitely, I still think this might lead to a discrepancy for outlier communities and minorities.
 They still have a smaller percentage providing answers in the census, even if it has been distributed evenly.